 Measure against company values

 Every touchpoint is an opportunity to bring EVP to life.
-Company values clarify the types of behaviors we expect from people, as well as how we show up in the work that we do and the organizational shared purpose that drives all business activity.
+Company values clarify the types of behaviours we expect from people, as well as how we show up in the work that we do and the organisational shared purpose that drives all business activity.

-The trick to designing a cohesive perks package – or any people initiative – is balancing low-cost, high-impact and timeliness.
+The trick to designing a cohesive benefits package – or any people initiative – is balancing low-cost, high-impact and timeliness.

-Can all employees make use of your perks, or do they only help out some of your workforce?
-A discounts platform is one example of a perk that meets the trifecta: it doesn’t cost much to put in place, it improves employee economic power by saving them money, and it can be done in very little time.
+Can all employees make use of your benefits, or do they only help out some of your workforce?
+A discounts platform is one example of a benefit that meets the trifecta: it doesn’t cost much to put in place, it improves employee economic power by saving them money, and it can be done in very little time.